oliver-nowak/clarendon/README.md

-This folder contains python code for the <futura_server>.
+This folder contains java and python code for a multi-threaded HTML5 WebSocket server.

 Summary
 ~~~